dqnguyen59/QuantumFieldSimulator/README.md

 * IDE: Eclipse
 * Compiler: Java 11

+<p>Make sure you have Java 11 installed.
+JDK 11 or later is recommended.</p>
 <p>Download the project to any folder.
 Then from the File menu in Eclipse click on "open Projects from File System..." and import the downloaded project folder.</p>
+<p>Then click on the menu "Project"->"Update Maven Project", then click on the "Ok" button. </p>
 <p>Find the file Main.java and run.</p>
-<p>Make sure you have Java 11 installed.
-JDK 11 or later is recommended.</p>

 <b>Mac users:</b></br>
 VM arguments "-XstartOnFirstThread" needs to be added in Eclipse.